 Payday loans or high cost short-term credit from a shop or from an online lender can often be the same.
 In this digital age where you can control your house hold appliances on your phone it's not really that surprising that there is demand to apply for a loan through one!
 This isn't a shortcut or any less appropriate than going into a physical store, it's just different.
 Our habits are changing and we are demanding technology that can help us with our lives.
 Technology is not an end in itself, it needs to contribute otherwise it has no use.

-There are implications for missing or not making a payment of a payday loan.
+There are implications for missing or not making a payment of a payday loan but there are options available to help if you are in any form of difficulty.
 Firstly, lenders often report loan information to credit reference agencies, missing payments could adversely affect your credit rating.
 This may make it more difficult or expensive to obtain credit in the future.
 Bear in mind also that payday loan firms may pass your account to a debt collection agency or commence legal proceedings to recover the amount you owe.
 Fees for failed collection may also apply.
 Make sure you check your loan contract very carefully for the implications of non-payment.
 If all of the above gives you some comfort that a payday loan might be right for you, you can apply with us.
 Note: Warning: Late repayment can cause you serious money problems.
 For help, go to moneyadviceservice.org.uk.